WIS-MICC-CellObservatory/Atg8a-and-Axoneme-analysis/README.md

 ![fig2](https://github.com/WIS-MICC-CellObservatory/Agt8-and-Axon-analysis/assets/64706090/5cb83392-9453-4fc7-a76b-cd6fa61f0254)

 To Identify the Agt8 within the cell we trained A "Machine Learning Segmenter" (Arivis/Training/rbcn ri2_2022-07-25_11.18.58_F11 Agt8 training.training).
-We then filtered out small roundish identified objects using the Feature filter operation.
-At this point we stored the resulting objects as Axon Strings and enabled the user to manualy rule out some of them by visualizing them.
+For performance , we then filtered out small identified objects that account for 40% of the total volume leaving the bigger objects that account for the remaining 60% of the total volume.
+To do that we used a python script operation (Arivis/Python Script/FilterLowPercent.py)

+Now we calculated the distance between each of the identified Agt8 objects to the closest Axon segment using the Distance operation.
+The pipeline continued to calculate the volume of the axons segments as is and also the volume of the Axon segments once dilated by 10,20,...100 pixels.
+We used these volumes to calculate the relative volume Agt8 objects occupied in growing distance from the Axons (See next Section)

+## Calculating relative Agt8 Volumes